fwieland/web-developer/giphyapi/README.md

 To use: just type in search bar what gifs you would like to see and press enter or click on submit, & 12 results will pop up.

-**OR** you can select how many gifs you would like by simply selecting from the drop down menu below the search bar.
+**And** you can select how many gifs you would like by simply selecting from the drop down menu below the search bar.

 **Also**
 When you re-click on search bar the text will empty.